BimberLab/BimberLab.github.io/README.md

 [DISCVR-seq Toolkit](https://bimberlab.github.io/DISCVRSeq/) is a suite of tools written using the GATK4 engine.
 Many of our sequence and variant analysis tools are writen into this toolkit.
 These tools include [VariantQC](https://bimberlab.github.io/DISCVRSeq/toolDoc/com_github_discvrseq_walkers_variantqc_VariantQC.html), which can be used to create HTML summary reports from VCF files.

+## R Packages

+- [cellhashR](https://bimberlab.github.io/cellhashR/): This is an R package designed to work with cell hashing and CITE-seq data.
+It can be used for QC of the raw data, as well as generation of cell hashing calls.
+- [RIRA](https://bimberlab.github.io/RIRA/): The Rhesus Immunome Reference Atlas (RIRA) is a multi-tissue single-cell reference atlas.
+The RIRA R package contains helpers to download the raw data, along with functions to assist with scoring of immune cell type and state.
+- [geneSetViz](https://github.com/BimberLab/geneSetVis): This is a R package / Shiny application designed to help interpret set of genes, such as those obtained from RNA-seq experiments.
+It allows the user to query a given set of genes against many reference sets and pathway tools from a single portal.

+## Other scRNA-seq Tools

+- [Nimble](https://github.com/BimberLab/nimble/) is a standalone alignment tool designed to complement standard scRNA-seq processing tools, such as cellranger.
+It aligns input data against custom/supplementary reference libraries, such as a viral genome or complex regions like the MHC or KIR.
+It can score features on that reference using different scoring thresholds than the genome as a whole, which enables genotyping of complex loci like HLA/MHC.

 ## LabKey Modules

 We heavily use [LabKey Server](https://www.labkey.org) for a range of tasks, including basic lab functions (data and sample management), as well as management and analysis of most of our sequence data.
 Our modules fall into several categories: